GSG-K3/next-js-workshop/docs/What-is-Next-js.md

 ## What is Next.js?

-[Next.js](https://nextjs.org/) is a special JavaScript framework to build a modern React applications with a server-side rendering. based on that main feature it makes our life much easier by reducing page loading time, page-based routing system, not to mention its positive impact on SEO ranking.
+[Next.js](https://nextjs.org/) is a special JavaScript framework to build a modern React applications with a server-side rendering. based on that main feature it makes our life much easier by reducing page loading time and by having page-based routing system, not to mention its positive impact on SEO ranking.

 ### Why Next.js?